-We requested the assistance of a city fire department in the province of Ontario, whose officials agreed to provide relevant information in their 2009-2016 database, subject to a non-disclosure agreement between York University and the City.
-While we are unable to disclose the identity of the fire department ('X Fire Department'), we were provided full 2009-2016 incident datasets (including responding units, civilian casualties, and firefighter casualties).
+We requested the assistance of the Vaughan Fire and Rescue Service (VFRS), whose officials agreed to provide relevant information in their 2009-2016 database, subject to a non-disclosure agreement between York University and the City of Vaughan.
+We were provided full 2009-2016 incident datasets (including responding units, civilian casualties, and firefighter casualties).

 We proceeded to develop a modelling and simulation (M&S) framework involving two separate simulation models: (i) an Incident Generation Engine, a discrete event simulation model using colored Petri nets, which creates a list of incidents based on empirical distributions over time of emergency incidents and their key attributes, and (ii) a Response Simulation Model, an agent-based simulation model which uses as inputs the list of incidents generated by the first model.
 Both simulation models have been tested and preliminary results are reported here.
-While verification, validation and accreditation (VV&A) have constantly been conducted in the development and application of the two models, both models are still undergoing further refinement.
+While verification, validation and accreditation (VV&A) have constantly been conducted in the development and application of the two models, both models are may still be further refined and improved.

-&lt;sup>1 This is a preliminary draft of our research project report on 'Developing a fire response simulation test bench based on NFID'.
+&lt;sup>1 This is an updated version of our research project report on 'Developing a fire response simulation test bench based on NFID'.
 The proposal as submitted to the Canadian Association of Fire Chiefs in December 2016 had specified a 12-month project timetable.
-Delays in project approval/contracting resulted in access to the NFID datasets by research team members commencing only on April 12, 2017, even as project completion and report submission deadline has remained at December 31, 2017.
-The research team expects that the fully refined models will be in place by March 1, 2018, along with the required VV&A having been completed.
+Delays in project approval/contracting resulted in access to the NFID datasets by research team members commencing only on April 12, 2017, even as project completion and report submission deadline remained specified as December 31, 2017.
+We submitted a preliminary draft on that date, while indicating submission of an updated report by March 1, 2018.